 Multi-criteria alerting allows you to easily set up complex rules to filter alarms, making outbound integrations purposeful.
 Now you can define multiple criteria to share only those alarms that need to be discussed with your Slack team, raise meaningful support tickets in your help desk tool, or submit a bug in your project management tool.

 They say good-byes are never easy.
 But it’s easier to say good-bye to alert noise than to fight alert fatigue.
-AlarmsOne’s multi-criteria alerting reduces alert noise and helps you save time spent on redundant alerts, so you can be more productive. to your AlarmsOne account to try this exciting feature.
+AlarmsOne’s multi-criteria alerting reduces alert noise and helps you save time spent on redundant alerts, so you can be more productive.
+Log in to your AlarmsOne account to try this exciting feature.
 New to AlarmsOne?
-Click to create your account.
+Click here to create your account.